izzymadethat/SleepInn/API-docs-AirBnB.md

       ]
     }
     ```

 ### Get all Reviews by a Spot's id

 Returns all the reviews that belong to a spot specified by id.

-- Require Authentication: false
+* Require Authentication: false
-- Request
+* Request

-  - Method: GET
+  * Method:get
-  - Route path: /spots/:spotId/reviews
+  * Route path: /api/spots/:spotId/reviews
-  - Body: none
+  * Body: none

-- Successful Response
+* Successful Response

-  - Status Code: 200
+  * Status Code: 200
-  - Headers:
+  * Headers:
-    - Content-Type: application/json
+    * Content-Type: application/json
-  - Body:
+  * Body:

     ```json
     {